Common Problems with Hydrangeas and How to Fix Them

 Watering should be done by spreading the water evenly around the hydrangea but not soaking it.

-Why Hydrangea Won’t Bloom
+Hydrangea Problems: Why Hydrangea Won’t Bloom

 Common Problems with HydrangeasWhy Hydrangea Won’t Bloom – The leaves fall off and do not bloom.
-It lacks food or the fertilizer is incorrect.
+It lacks food, or the fertilizer is incorrect.
 Choose a fertilizer for hydrangeas.
 Additionally, make sure your hydrangeas are planted in the right place.
 Also, check watering issues.
 Hydrangeas need plenty of water, especially during the flowering and growing season.

 Why Hydrangea Won't Bloom?
-The Most Common Problems with Hydrangeas Hydrangea Troubleshooting Guide
+The Most Common Problems with Hydrangeas

-Why Hydrangea Won’t Bloom?
+Why Won’t Hydrangea Bloom?
 The Most Common Problems with Hydrangeas: The leaves fall off and do not bloom.
-It lacks food or the fertilizer is incorrect.
+It lacks food, or the fertilizer is incorrect.
 Choose a fertilizer for hydrangeas.

 On the other hand, if you live in an area where the sun is not as aggressive, your hydrangeas may be able to live well even if they receive plenty of sun for most of the day.

-Why Hydrangea Won’t BloomAvoid placing your hydrangeas in a very shady spot such as under the shade of a tree.
+Why Hydrangea Won’t BloomAvoid placing your hydrangeas in a very shady spot, such as under the shade of a tree.
 In low light conditions, hydrangeas can live, but you will find that they will not bloom or will bloom sparsely.
-You should also avoid windy areas, as this will cause the flowers to dry out quickly and if the wind is too strong, it can damage them.
+You should also avoid windy areas, as this will cause the flowers to dry out quickly, and if the wind is too strong, it can damage them.

 Why Hydrangea Won’t Bloom – One last tip about flowering problems.
 It may happen if the hydrangeas were pruned incorrectly, as in the picture below.